 The U.S. Partnership created and facilitates the following networks of national associations.
-Both networks are over 10 years old, and are committed to help integrate sustainable development into higher education and the society:
+Both networks are over 15 years old, and are committed to help integrate sustainable development into higher education and the larger society:

 HEASC members include national professional associations for:

 Student Life, Housing, Recreation and Environmental, Health and Safety

 DANS members include over forty academic societies for faculty, including but not limited to: